Frear Park: Attractions

 The park features a 6,903-yard, 18-hole golf course with a par of 71 strokes.
 The course was rated as best golf course in the Upper Valley by Hudson Valley Magazine in 2003.
 The Rensselaer County Men's Golf Tournament and Mayor's Cup are held at the course annually.
 The park also includes an ice rink that houses both public skating as well as adult and youth ice hockey programs through the Troy Albany Youth Hockey Association.
-The park's restaurant, Park Pub Catering & Restaurant, after being constructed in 1935, was added onto in the 1980s.
-The pub serves mainly casual American cuisine such as chicken wings, pizza, and club sandwiches.
 Also located in the park are tennis courts, softball fields, picnic areas, a playground, a pagoda, and two lakes (Wright and Bradley).